Grey-Altr/box-brawl/README.md

         - A marker to check the character is on the platform
     - Define methods for "character" to:
         - Draw on screen
-        - Track movement base on player input, knockback and gravity
+        - Track movement based on player input, knockback and gravity
         - Attacking the opponent applies knockback
         - Attacking the opponent applies damage (reduces health)
 1. ***Player Setup:***